gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-937: Simulations: Fix StringIndexOutOfBoundsException when Simulation name ends with a dot
 * FL-941: Repositories: Team names are cropped very small in select input
 * FL-944: Teams & API Tokens: names in table are cropped too small

+## 1.16.3 (2022-02-15)

+### Gatling 3.7.5

+Please check the [full release note](https://github.com/gatling/gatling/milestone/105?closed=1) for more details.

+### Gatling Enterprise

+### Features

+* FL-949: Cassandra: modify some queries to set ALLOW FILTERING and hopefully work on ScyllaDB (not officially suppported though)

+### Fixes

+* FL-951: GCE Pool: Fix NPE when using the host's service account instead of a JSON file

 ## 1.16.2 (2022-01-18)